-Schultz says Dems pushing ‘false narrative’ with big-spending promises, blasts ‘overreaction’ to 2020 talk
+Schultz says Dems pushing ‘false narrative’ with big-spending promises, 'overreacting’ to 2020 talk

 Former Starbucks CEO Howard Schultz, in an interview Wednesday with Fox News, accused Democrats of pushing a "false narrative" with unrealistic promises of free college, government health care and more -- while firing back at critics who say his possible independent presidential run would boost President Trump.

-Speaking with Dana Perino on "The Daily Briefing," Schultz said those who claim he would siphon off Democratic votes if he ran are overreacting, arguing he could also win over moderate Republicans.
+Speaking with Dana Perino on "The Daily Briefing," Schultz said those who claim he would siphon off Democratic votes if he ran are overreacting, arguing he could also win over Republicans.
 And he explained why he would not consider running as a Democrat, given their platform.

 “If I ran as a Democrat, which I would not do, I would have to be disingenuous given the platform that they are moving towards, which is a level of ... [a] health care government takeover, of free college for everyone, a job for everyone which tallies about 40-trillion dollars,” Schultz told Dana Perino.